 The previously provided access token will allow the AEF to correctly authorize, or deny, the request by the mechanism already available to AEF.
 AEF must be able to verify the details for finer granularity access control.

-Editor's note: The inclusion of resource owner identifier is proposed to be a scope parameter which is creating a misalignment with Rel-18, where it is captured in a claim.
-FFS how to handle.

-Editor's note: Granularity details to be added.
-The authorization information granularity and its details are FFS.
+NOTE 2: The inclusion of resource owner identifier is proposed to be a scope parameter while in Rel-18 RO id is part of claim.
+Granularity is not specified in Rel-18.
+The solution proposes that aA Rel-19 RNAA token is including the RO id and granularity details in scope and leaving empty the Rel-18 resOwenrId.
+This allows to distinguish between Rel-19 and Rel-18.
+It is done by purpose to distinguish between RO id in claims in Rel-18 and to avoid backward compatibility problems.

 6.29.2.2 Information flow